 About This Statistic

-The statistic shows the brand value of the leading apparel brands worldwide based in 2016.
-Victoria's Secret was the sixth most valuable clothing brand worldwide with a brand value of about 6.25 billion U.S. dollars in 2016.
+The statistic shows the brand value of the leading apparel brands worldwide based in 2017.
+Victoria's Secret was the seventh most valuable clothing brand worldwide with a brand value of about 5.03 billion U.S. dollars in 2017.

 Despite the current global economic downturn, the global apparel industry continues to grow at a healthy rate and this, coupled with the absence of switching costs for consumers and great product differentiation, means that rivalry within the industry is no more than moderate.
 The apparel industry is of great importance to the economy in terms of trade, employment, investment and revenue all over the world.
 This particular industry has short product life cycles, vast product differentiation and is characterized by great pace of demand change coupled with rather long and inflexible supply processes.

 Even well-established brands have to work hard to maintain their share of the market.
 Consumers are demanding more versatile wear with wider functionality, which means retailers continue producing new styles of apparel for men and women.

 Apparel remains largely a discretionary purchase compared to other consumer goods, making it more prone to economic shocks.
 The global apparel market has been shaped by three contrasting regional movements - robust growth in emerging markets, fragile recovery in the United States, and a sharp slowdown in Western Europe.